frozenleaves/CCDeep/README.md

 ##### <span id="step3">Install TensorFlow-GPU Version</span>

-**If you need to perform this step, please ensure that your virtual environment is clean, and there is no numpy or numpy dependent package installed, otherwise package dependency may occur!**
+**If you need to perform this step, please ensure that your virtual environment is clean, and there is no numpy or numpy dependent package installed, otherwise package dependency may occur!
+If your python version > 3.7, the tensorflow may not complete the high python version, you need to lower your python,or adapt the tensorflow and cuda by yourself.**

 1. Install `cudatoolkit`：`conda install cudatoolkit==11.0.221`